slgrobotics/robots_bringup/Docs/Ubuntu-RPi/README.md

 It is possible, that after the initial boot your network won't be set up properly.

-On top of that, your mobile robot will work much better, if it is assigned static network address and it doesn't have to query DSHP service on your router.
+On top of that, your mobile robot will work much better, if it is assigned static network address and it doesn't have to query DHCP service on your router.

-Ubuntu uses "cloud-init" service to set up your network every time you boot up.
+Ubuntu uses "_cloud-init_" service to set up your network every time you boot up.
 Turn it off:

 In sudo mode, create a file _/etc/cloud/cloud.cfg.d/99-disable-network-config.cfg_ with the following content:
 ```